 2) Lundberg Sesame & Seaweed Rice Chips.
 Like kettle corn, they are unexpectedly sweet, with a light and lovely seasoned crunch.
 Made of brown rice, they are incredibly healthy, especially when all six servings in the bag are consumed in one sitting, after midnight.
 I'm convinced that this is a best practice in nutrition, on par with a juice fast.

-ot.
+1) Trader Joe's Milk Chocolate-Covered Pretzels.
+I am powerless against the compulsion to break into the bag in the Trader Joe's parking lot.
 My recent driving companion told me, "As soon as you opened the bag, I wasn't even in that car anymore.
 It was just you and the pretzels."
 Now, if you’ll please excuse us, the chocolate pretzels and I need another moment alone…

 Let us acknowledge the Creator of 4/5 of the preceding snacks.